FrancescaSrc/AIND-VUI-Capstone/README.md

 - 1 bidirectional layer with a GRU cell, dropout rate of 0.5 followed batch normalization layer
 - 1 Time Distributed layer, fully-connected dense layer that produces a softmax output with a learning rate of 0.03

-## Suggestions to Make your Project Stand Out!

 ## Special Thanks